sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 Obviously the first challenge is to write sentences.
 This can be done in several ways.
 This section will use the following sentence as an example:

 ```
-∀ g, c, [IsGrandparentOf(g, c) ⇔ ∃ p, IsParentOf(g, p) ∧ IsParentOf(p, c)]
+∀ g, c, IsGrandparentOf(g, c) ⇔ [∃ p, IsParentOf(g, p) ∧ IsParentOf(p, c)]
 ```

 ..that is, the definition of a grandparent.
-We use this example because its very straightforward but includes a good cross-section of FoL elements.
+We use this example because its very straightforward but includes a decent cross-section of FoL elements.

 ### Writing Sentences Manually